How to Use Fail2ban to Secure Your Linux Server

 Installation of fail2ban is relatively easy:

-Install Fail2Ban in CentOS/RHEL 7
+Install Fail2Ban on CentOS/RHEL

-First update your packages, enable the Epel repository and install fail2ban as shown.
+First, update your packages, enable the Epel repository and install fail2ban as shown.

 # yum update # yum install epel-release # yum install fail2ban

-Install Fail2Ban in Debian/Ubuntu
+Install Fail2Ban on Debian/Ubuntu

-First update your packages and install fail2ban as shown.
+First, update your packages and install fail2ban as shown.

 # apt-get update && apt-get upgrade -y # apt-get install fail2ban

-Optionally, If you wish to enable mail support (for mail notifications), you can install sendmail.
+Optionally, if you wish to enable mail support (for mail notifications), you can install sendmail.

 # yum install sendmail [On CentOS/RHEL] # apt-get install sendmail-bin sendmail [On Debian/Ubuntu]